scvolabs/scvolabs-website/_posts/2016-05-16-cloud-services-platforms.md

 ### GrapheneDB

 [GrapheneDB](http://www.graphenedb.com/) is a third party service, which exists both on AWS and Azure.
 It provides us with a [Neo4J](http://neo4j.com/) database, and does the maintenance (backups, restarts, configuration for us).
-Without Graphene, I'd have to set up and maintain our database on one of our servers.
+Without Graphene, I would have to set up and maintain our database on one of our servers.

 ## The Result